• Home

 • Grate all of your cheeses and set aside.

-• When the squash is out of the oven, let it cool slightly and add it to a blender.
-Add in the milk, garlic powder, rosemary, thyme, sage, paprika, nutmeg and cayenne.
+• When the squash is out of the oven, let it cool slightly and scoop out the soft inside, removing it from the skin.
+Then add to a blender.
+Add the milk, garlic powder, rosemary, thyme, sage, paprika, nutmeg and cayenne.
 Blend until smooth.

 • Put a large pot or dutch oven on medium heat.
 Add in the olive oil and bay leaf.
 Stir in the butternut purée and begin to cook down.